-Source: International Monetary Fund (IMF), Bank for International Settlements (BIS) and Factset
+Source: IMF, Bank for International Settlements (BIS) and Factset

-- Note these growth expectations from the International Monetary Fund (IMF) look rather high for China and may be too high for the US given the adverse effect of a strong US dollar. - Observe the low level of debt owed by the Chinese government and, to a lesser extent, India. - # However, the Chinese SOEs are clearly over-borrowed and indeed face a period of restructuring and probable asset shedding. - † Household debt in both India and China is conspicuously low in sharp contrast to the maxed-out experience of the West, reflecting nations with savings rates of 30% or more. - Market Capitalisation does not reveal much, but registrations for personal broking accounts in China are running hot at over 1 million per day, six times higher than last year!
+- Observe the low level of debt owed by the Chinese government and, to a lesser extent.
+India. - # However, the Chinese SOEs are clearly over-borrowed and indeed face a period of restructuring and probable asset shedding. - † Household debt in both India and China is conspicuously low in sharp contrast to the maxed-out experience of the West, reflecting nations with savings rates of 30% or more. - ‡ Market Capitalisation does not reveal much, but registrations for personal share trading accounts in China are running hot at over 1 million per day, six times higher than last year!